turing95/data_sharing/docs/home.md

 # Welcome to Kezyy's Help Center

-Navigate the articles or use the search bar at the top left corner.
+Navigate the articles or use the search bar in the top left corner.

 ### Getting Started
 - [Sign-up](pages/sign-up.md)